marc-rose/systems/ansible-install-centos.md

    $ python -V
    ```

-1. [Optional] Create user that will run Ansible playbooks that is not sudo
+1. [Optional] Create username and password that will run Ansible playbooks and is not root

    ```
    $ sudo useradd ansibleuser
+   $ sudo passwd ansibleuser
    ```